The future muon collider for the research of the anomalous neutral quartic $Z\gamma\gamma\gamma$, $ZZ\gamma\gamma$, and $ZZZ\gamma$ couplings: Effective Field Theory for Non-standard interactions of gauge bosons

 It is worth mentioning that the subscripts $S$, $T$, and $M$ in the operators given by Eqs.
-(2)-(19) refer to scalar (or longitudinal), $T$ transversal, and $M$ mixed.
-These correspond to covariant derivatives of the Higgs field for the longitudinal part and field strength tensors for the transversal part.
-At the same time, the photon appears only in the transverse part because there is no direct interaction with the scalar field.
+(2)-(19) refer to scalar (or longitudinal), transverse, and mixed.
+These correspond to covariant derivatives of the Higgs field for the longitudinal part and field strength tensors for the transverse part.
 In the set of genuine AQGC operators given in Eqs.
-(2)-(19), $\Phi$ stands for the Higgs doublet, and the covariant derivatives of the Higgs field are given by $D_\mu\Phi=(\partial_\mu + igW^j_\mu \frac{\sigma^j}{2}+ \frac{i}{2}g'B_\mu )\Phi$, and $\sigma^j (j=1,2,3)$ represent the Pauli matrices, while $W^{\mu\nu}$ and $B^{\mu\nu}$ are the gauge field strength tensors for the gauge groups $SU(2)_L$ and $U(1)_Y$.
+(2)-(19), $\Phi$ stands for the Higgs doublet, the covariant derivatives of the Higgs field are given by $D_\mu\Phi=(\partial_\mu + igW^j_\mu \frac{\sigma^j}{2}+ \frac{i}{2}g'B_\mu )\Phi$, where $\sigma^j (j=1,2,3)$ represent the Pauli matrices, and $W^{\mu\nu}$ and $B^{\mu\nu}$ are the gauge field strength tensors for the gauge groups $SU(2)_L$ and $U(1)_Y$.

-In this paper, we are studying the operators that lead to AQGC without ATGC associated with them, that is, without an ATGC counterpart.
-For this reason, we focus on the dimension-8 AQGC operators, as shown in Table I. This table lists all the genuine AQGC modified by dimension-8 operators that physics could modify beyond the SM.
-In particular, the $\mu^+\mu^- \to \mu^+\mu^-Z\gamma$ signal is especially sensitive to the anomalous coefficients $f_{T,j}/\Lambda^4$, $j=0, 1, 2, 5, 6, 7, 8, 9$ and therefore to the dimension-8 operators.
+In this paper, we study the operators that lead to AQGC without an ATGC counterpart.
+The AQGC interactions caused by each operator are shown in Table I. The $\mu^+\mu^- \to \mu^+\mu^-Z\gamma$ signal is especially sensitive to the anomalous coefficients $f_{T,j}/\Lambda^4$, $j=0, 1, 2, 5, 6, 7, 8, 9$.
 For this reason, we consider only these operators in our study.
-In addition, the limits obtained for the $f_{T,8}/\Lambda^4$ and $f_{T,9}/\Lambda^4$ coupling parameters are of interest because they can be extracted only by studying the production of electroweak neutral bosons.
-As can be seen from Eqs.
-(7-9) in Ref. \cite{PRD104-2021}, the contributions of the $O_{T,0,1}$ operators to the examined process including the anomalous $ZZ\gamma\gamma$, $Z\gamma\gamma\gamma$, and $ZZZ\gamma$ couplings are the same.
-Therefore, we will only calculate the $f_{T,0}/\Lambda^4$ coupling in this study.
+The sensitivities obtained for the $f_{T,8}/\Lambda^4$ and $f_{T,9}/\Lambda^4$ couplings are of particular interest because they can be extracted only by studying the production of electroweak neutral bosons.
+The contributions of the $O_{T,0}$ and $O_{T,1}$ operators to the examined process are the same \cite{PRD104-2021}, so we only explicitly study one of the corresponding couplings.